 The system of governance (including the system of internal control) can provide only reasonable and not absolute assurance that the assets are safeguarded, the transactions are authorised and properly recorded, that material errors or irregularities are either prevented or would be detected within a timely period and that significant risks impacting on the achievement of the Council's objectives have been mitigated.
-The following main issues and areas for improvement have been identified:
+The following main issues and areas for improvement have been identified through the annual assurance statements received from either Strategic Directors or Strategic Leads:

-- Further enhancement of the workforce management system; - Implementation of approved workforce planning process; - Implementation of eBilling for Council Tax along with myAccount functionality; - Develop new approaches to detecting fraud within the Corporate Fraud team; - Implement Category Strategies for procurement activity; - Enhance performance monitoring and scrutiny across the Council; - Improve procurement processes and monitoring of contracts across the Council; - Roll out the Procurement Request Form and Procurement Awareness Toolkit across the Council; - Enhance compliance with Strategic Environmental Assessment Legislation; - Further developments of ICT infrastructure to ensure consistent stability; and - Implement "Be the Best Conversations" across the Council.
+- Review and merge the Council's Audit and Fraud policies to ensure an effective joined-up approach; - Implement Commodity Strategies for procurement activity; - Enhance performance monitoring and scrutiny across the Council; - Improve procurement processes and monitoring of contracts across the Council; - Roll out the Procurement Request Form and Procurement Awareness Toolkit across the Council; - Continue to ensure Public Service Network compliance and monitor ICT security; - Further developments of ICT infrastructure to ensure consistent stability; - Ensure appropriate governance arrangements are in place for successful delivery of the Pupil Equity Fund; and - Further embed a culture of strong safety conscious management.